What Ugly handwriting says

-There are several reasons why I’m featuring “Ugly handwriting” today – one of the most important being that these handwritings usually have a lot to them and the writers of these handwritings are never bland.
+There are several reasons why I’m featuring “Ugly handwriting” today – one of the most important being that these handwritings often have a lot to them and the writers of these handwritings are never boring or colourless.

 In fact I have always found them to be the most interesting to analyze.

 So if you have an ugly handwriting read on – there may be more to your scrawl than first meets the eye.

 We all know what “ugly handwriting” looks like.
 It’s the exact opposite of those beautiful neat and often calligraphic looking works of art that we all envy.

 Ugly handwriting has poor rhythm and many inconsistencies.
 I was told as a child by an unsympathetic examiner that my handwriting resembled a garden – a garden with weeds that went this way and that.

 And so people with poor handwriting always find themselves having to apologize:

-“Please excuse my handwriting as I’m writing in a moving car” – or “galloping in a horse and buggy” etc.
+“Please excuse my handwriting as I’m writing in a moving car” – or “galloping in a horse and buggy” and so on.

 Poor writers hardly received much encouragement from the classical graphologists either.
 They were a rather stuffy lot in those days and found it difficult to countenance poor handwriting.